In 2012, Visa added a Transaction Integrity Fee to its list of charges for accepting a Visa credit card at a business.

-Effective April 13, 2012, Visa will begin charging a Transaction Integrity Fee (TIF) of $0.10 on transactions involving Visa debit and prepaid cards that do not meet CPS requirements (more on this later).
+Effective April 13, 2012, Visa began charging a Transaction Integrity Fee (TIF) of $0.10 on transactions involving Visa debit and prepaid cards that do not meet CPS requirements (more on this later).
 The Transaction Integrity Fee will not apply to Visa credit card transactions.

 The TIF will not affect a large number of transactions, as it will only apply to a few specific types of businesses and transactions.
 I’ve detailed the situations in which the fee applies.

 The TIF applies only to transaction involving a Visa debit or prepaid card.
 It does not apply to a transaction involving a credit card.
 Note that debit cards “run as credit” are still considered debit cards, and the TIF fee may be assessed on those transactions.

 The acronym CPS stands for Custom Payment Services.
 CPS is a qualification that applies to a broad range of Visa interchange fees that represent the lowest rates for a given category.
 Each time you process a payment, the transaction must meet CPS guidelines to qualify under a CPS interchange category.

 The Transaction Integrity Fee does not apply to transactions that qualify for CPS.
 Therefore, the most common transaction to incur the transaction integrity fee will be keyed in debit card transactions that are processed without address verification information (AVS).
 Such transactions will qualify to EIRF or Standard interchange categories instead of CPS.

 The Transaction Integrity Fee applies only to U.S. issued cards.
 It does not apply to transactions involving cards issued outside of the United States.